Last Updated: December 13, 2024

 Here are some key characteristics of summary tasks in Microsoft Project:

-Duration and Effort: Unlike milestone tasks, summary tasks can have durations and effort associated with them.
-The duration and effort of a summary task are calculated based on the combined durations and efforts of its subtasks.
+• Duration and Effort: Unlike milestone tasks, summary tasks can be associated with durations and efforts.
+A summary task's duration and effort are calculated in the same way they are for the Project Summary Task.
 As subtasks are completed or updated, the summary task's duration and effort automatically adjust accordingly.
+However, resources can be assigned to summary tasks, complicating these calculations.
+It is highly recommended NOT to assign resources to summary tasks.

-Dependency Management: Summary tasks can depend on other summary tasks or individual tasks within the project.
-However, it is recommended not to do anything on the summary level other than entering information in the notes fields.
-Just let the summary task automatically summarize the duration, work, and cost of the tasks indented below.
+• Dependency Management: Summary tasks can depend on other summary tasks or individual tasks within the project.
+However, it is recommended that you do nothing on the summary level other than enter information in the notes fields.
+Let the summary task automatically summarize the duration, work, and cost of the tasks indented below.

 Summary tasks are essential for organizing and presenting project information effectively.
 They allow project managers to break down complex projects into manageable sections, track progress at different levels of detail, and communicate project status and milestones to stakeholders concisely and structuredly.